 Due to the August 2023 wildfires, sadly and understandably, the island’s tradition of 4th of July fireworks from Lahaina will not take place.
 Lahaina is still in the early stages of recovery.

 There will be a fireworks show in the Wailea area, though it is privately organized.
 Folks will be able to see the fireworks from afar and tour boats are offering special tours to see this fireworks show from the water.
-See our Maui guide of July 4th events for more activities and information.
+See our Maui guide of July 4th events for more information.

 Hawaii, Big Island